OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/application-gateway/application-gateway-end-to-end-ssl-powershell.md

 ### <a name="step-2"></a>2.
 Adım

-Bu senaryo için kullanılacak aboneliği seçin.
+Bu senaryo için Hello abonelik toouse seçin.

 ```powershell
 Select-AzureRmsubscription -SubscriptionName "<Subscription name>"